 The CU Anschutz Multidisciplinary Center on Aging connects government, community, industry and campus opportunities and initiatives about aging for the State of Colorado and beyond.
 It takes a multidisciplinary team of experts to work together to find ways we can develop programs, resources and services to help support productive aging for all.
-The CU Anschutz Multidisciplinary Center on Aging works to be that catalyst to bring together the experts, patients, community members, clinicians and researchers to ensure successful aging is achieved for all Citizens of Colorado.
+The CU Anschutz Multi-disciplinary Center on Aging works to be that catalyst to bring together the experts, patients, community members, clinicians and researchers to ensure successful aging is achieved for all Coloradans.

 The CU Multidisciplinary Center on Aging is the centralized campus contact for topics related to aging, geriatric training for health care providers, and programming for older adults.
 For more information about outreach and engagement opportunities for the CU Anschutz Multidisciplinary Center on Aging please contact Jodi.email@example.com or 303.724.0832.